opf/openproject/docs/bim-guide/revit-add-in/README.md

-## Synchronize Tasks between Revit and OpenProject
+## Synchronize tasks between Revit and OpenProject

 OpenProject BIM and Revit automatically synchronize all BIM work packages.
 You don't have to pay attention to anything else and you can manage your entire project directly in OpenProject.
 Whatever you do, users of OpenProject BIM Edition will see any changes in the browser as well.